Audio Driver

 OPERATE_RET tdd_audio_register(const char *name, TDD_AUDIO_T5AI_T cfg);

-This interface registers the underlying audio driver interface with the abstraction layer management system, creates device nodes, and maintains the device list.
+Register the underlying audio driver interface to the abstraction layer management system, create device nodes, and maintain the device list.

 /**